jonny-dain/Hangman/README.md

-# Hangman
+# hangman

-IOS Hangman game built in Swift
+A version of the popular game hangman for iOS.